ebanner/pynt/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of pynt up and running on your local machine.

 ### Prerequisites